 Dr Björn Brenner is a Swedish UN official, Naval officer, scholar and award-winning author based in Geneva, Switzerland.
 Dr Brenner’s books include GAZA UNDER HAMAS, 2017 and ISLAMIST GOVERNANCE HAMAS STYLE, 2015.

 Björn researches and advises on contemporary Middle Eastern affairs with a special focus on Syrian, Lebanese, Israeli, Palestinian and Jordanian politics.
 One focal point has been to closely follow the local political situation in the Gaza Strip and the tensions between the various actors there.
 Much of this research has taken place on location in the coastal territory.

 In 2009, Björn studied at Damascus University and during the following years, 2010-2015, he conducted extensive field studies in Syria, Lebanon and Gaza.
 By means of his participant observation approach, staying with families with varying political connections, he was able to interview both leaders and activists of several of the region’s more controversial political groups.

 On a more general level, Björn’s research has dealt with issues connected with Islamism and democracy and to what extent these concepts could be regarded as compatible in practice.
 His doctoral thesis addresses the overarching question of how Islamists who have succeeded in reaching positions of political power have then come to govern in practice.

 In 2018, Björn joined the United Nations.
-He is currently stationed at the UN headquarters in Geneva, where he serves as the military advisor to the UN Special Envoy for Syria.
-In conjunction with his selection for this position, Björn was promoted by the Swedish Armed Forces to the rank of Commander (Navy).
+He is currently stationed at the UN Offices in Geneva where he serves as the military advisor to the UN Special Envoy for Syria.
+In conjunction with his selection for this position Björn was promoted to the rank of Commander (Navy).
 This follows on previous international military postings as a commissioned naval officer, as well as diplomas from both Swedish and French military universities (École navale).